Where does mold come from?

 How can dampness and mold impact health?

-Dampness may show up in visible moisture, like leaks, or as high humidity.
-Dampness in homes or buildings creates the environment for mold spores to grow.
+Dampness may show up in visible moisture, like leaks or as high humidity.
+Dampness creates the environment for mold to grow.
 Dampness can cause harm even when mold is not present.
 Excessive moisture also promotes the growth of dust mites, cockroaches, bacteria and viruses, which can impact health.2

 Dampness and mold have been linked to: